 There are a number of reliable taxi companies in the greater Vancouver area.
-Fares can be paid with cash or major credit card.
+Fares can be paid with cash or a major credit card.
 As of 2008, the Taxi Bill of Rights has been established by the provincial government in order to better safeguard the interests of passengers and drivers.
 Taxis in Metro Vancouver are now required to post a decal of the Taxi Bill of Rights in the rear window.
 According to a recent news release by the Ministry of Transportation, “the bill of rights is a statement of principles, clearly outlining the rights of both the passenger and the driver.”

 Taxi passengers have the right to:

-- Be picked up and transported to their stated destination by any available on duty taxi driver
+- Be picked up and transported to their stated destination by any available on-duty taxi driver

 - Pay the posted rate by cash, or accepted credit card or TaxiSaver voucher